neiii/twitter_account_checker/README.md

 # twitter_account_checker
 Checks whether a set of twitter accounts are restricted or not

-To run:\n
+To run:
-Extract all files into one folder
+1. Extract all files into one folder
-Create twitter.csv
+2. Create `twitter.csv`
-Add the following fields:
+3. Add the following fields:
 `TWITTER EMAIL`
 `TWITTER USERNAME`
 `TWITTER PASSWORD`
-run `node app.js`
+4. run `node app.js`